CHICAGO -- The Chicago White Sox were hot, but the Texas Rangers still spoiled the party on Elvis Night at U.S. Cellular Field.

 Rosales, meanwhile, started at designated hitter because of his track record against Sale.
 Hitting just .190 before the game, Rosales had four career hits in seven at-bats against Sale.
 He finished the game 1-for-2 and drove in three runs to lead the way offensively, while Baker, Kinsler and Moreland each drove in a pair of runs.

 Martin Perez (7-3) started and earned the win by throwing seven innings and allowing four runs.

-Gordon Beckham and Viciedo each drove in two runs to lead Chicago (52-75), which had just come off a seven-game road trip with six straight victories.
+Gordon Beckham and Dayan Viciedo each drove in two runs to lead Chicago (52-75), which had just come off a seven-game road trip with six straight victories.
 Texas also came into the game on a roll after sweeping the Houston Astros.

 NOTES: The White Sox will host the Seventh Annual Civil Rights Game on Saturday night against the Rangers, which will be preceded on Saturday afternoon by MLB's Beacon Awards luncheon that will honor former Sox star Bo Jackson. ...
-Aside from Pierzynski, three other former White Sox players made a return to the South Side with the Rangers, including Alex Rios, who appeared in a Rangers' uniform for the first time since being traded in July. ...
+Four former White Sox players made a return to the South side with the Rangers, including Alex Rios, who appeared in a Rangers' uniform for the first time since being traded in July. ...
 RHP Neftali Feliz and RHP Alexi Ogando are both attempting to return from injuries for the Rangers, with Feliz recovering from Tommy John surgery in 2012 by pitching in the minors and Ogando (inflamed nerve in shoulder) slated to throw a bullpen session this weekend. ...
 RHP Nick Tepesch (elbow inflammation) will throw live batting practice on Saturday for the Rangers, while RHP Colby Lewis had hip resurfacing surgery on Thursday in New York.